stugorf/mmgraphrag-odsc-west-2025/README.md

     17 directories, 60 files
     ```
-1. Start jupyter lab
+1. Start jupyter lab using uv
-   `jupyter lab`
+   `uv run jupyter lab`
 2. Jupyter Lab should open a browser and present its UI with the notebook named _mmgraphrag.ipynb_ being visibile on the left panel.
 If not, open a browser and navigate to `localhost:8888/lab/`
 3. Follow the instructions in the notebook